mozilla-releng/releng-rfcs/rfcs/0008-scriptworker-script-monorepo.md

 We need to have ways of excluding or special-casing \*scripts. `balrogscript` is py2; the upcoming `applescript` will be targeted towards running on mac hosts instead of deployed through kubernetes.

+## Proposal 2
+We gradually begin moving our \*scripts into the [release-services](https://github.com/mozilla/release-services) repo, as we nixify and prepare each one for deployment into GCP.

+Each \*script will still have its own `setup.py` and its own `tests/` subdirectory.

+Any change in shared behavior should still span all \*scripts as applicable.

+We need to adjust the release-services taskgraph and deployment story to also support \*script deployment processes and cadences.
+Most likely we need a way to easily release a subset of projects inside the repo, and exclude projects from the current services release cadence.

+Most likely our pinning will happen through nix.

+We need to have ways of excluding or special-casing \*scripts. `balrogscript` is py2; the upcoming `applescript` will be targeted towards running on mac hosts instead of deployed through kubernetes.

 # Open Questions

 We need a way to handle applescript and balrogscript differently from the rest of the \*scripts.